 Mistake #5 – Not Thinking About Other Details

 There’s a lot to consider when it comes to finished basements.
-In addition to the previous mistakes, another common one is not thinking about other details like soundproofing, lighting, or the stairs.
+Another one of the common mistakes to avoid with finished basements is not thinking about other details like soundproofing, lighting, or the stairs.

 Unless your stairs to the basement are already perfect, you’ll want to include the stairway in your basement renovation.
 Most of the time, basement stairs are too narrow, too steep, or are potentially old, damaged, or unsafe.
 Including stairs in your basement renovation gives you the chance to widen the area, increase headroom, and also make them more inviting and safer to use.